Lux-source/Inteligentes/README.md

 **Notes**:

-- Ensures immutability post-creation to maintain consistent hashing and equality checks.
-- Neighbors are pre-sorted during initialization for efficient traversal during searches.
+- Neighbors are pre-sorted during initialization in `ImportJSON.py` for consistent traversal during searches.

 ---